-The AHRQ Common Formats for Surveillance,5 a subset of the AHRQ Common Formats, serve as the underlying content that provides the foundation of QSRS measures and cover a broad range of common and uncommon threats to patient safety.
+The AHRQ Common Formats for Surveillance serve as the underlying content that provides the foundation of QSRS measures and cover a broad range of common and uncommon threats to patient safety.
 Development and revision of the Common Formats for Surveillance and QSRS are ongoing processes that include structured review and public feedback facilitated by the National Quality Forum.
 After release of QSRS, AHRQ will rely on feedback, especially from users, to inform the development of new versions of the Common Formats for Surveillance and for QSRS.
 This process will enable the Common Formats and QSRS to keep pace with users' needs and the emerging scientific evidence base for patient safety and quality improvement.